Photuris forresti

 Conservation Needs

 - We need to know more about the distribution of this species.
-Report sightings of any fireflies you see to iNaturalist, or consider participating in Firefly Watch.
+Please check out the Firefly Atlas to help us track and conserve this threatened species.
 This species has a distinct five-spot looping flash pattern that should help with ID.

 - Turn off your outdoor lights at night so the lights of this firefly aren’t diminished by light pollution.
 You can read more about firefly-friendly lighting in our fact sheet.